Skip to content

 const counter = document.getElementById("my-counter");

-counter.addEventListener("invoke", (e) => {
+counter.addEventListener("command", (e) => {

-let addMatch = /^add-(\d+)$/.match(e.action);
+let addMatch = /^--add-(\d+)$/.match(e.action);

 if (addMatch) {